gcpjedi/google-k8s-workshop-v2/modules/14-secure-network.md

 1. Use Istio Whitelist/Blacklist
 1. Setup a GKE Private Cluster, make sure nodes don't have public IPs
 1. Use Master Authorized Networks to secure access to the cluster master endpoint
-1. Enable Metadata Concealment to prevent pods from accessing certain VM metadata
+1. Enable Metadata Concealment to prevent Pods from accessing certain VM metadata
 1. Enable and test Cloud IAP for the cluster

 ---